 Least Restrictive Environment — Your child is entitled to receive an education in the least restrictive environment (LRE).
 This usually means in the school setting with the most opportunity possible to be with students who do not have a disability.
 Your child’s IEP is required to address your child’s behavior so that your child can receive an education in the LRE with access to and progress in the general education curriculum.
 Your school should not change your child’s LRE because of behavior if your school has not appropriately addressed your child’s behavioral needs.
 If your school wants to place your child in a more restrictive environment you should request an IEP meeting and ask the school to follow the steps outlined in this document.

 If these suggestions do not work to resolve your concerns, you can do a number of additional things that may work.
 Information about these options is included in this packet in the resource section.
 Your options include:

 - Seek the assistance of an advocate to help you resolve the issue.
-See the resources section for a referral.
+See the Special Education Resources- Other Agencies that can help FAQ.

 - Contact the Ohio Department of Education for assistance or to file a complaint.
 See resources section for contact information.

 - Ask for an administrative review with your school’s superintendent.